Bear Swamp Trail

 Ocala National Forest, FL Dawn to Dusk

-About the Bear Swamp Trail
+What Is the Bear Swamp Trail in the Ocala National Forest?

 The Bear Swamp Trail is a hiking trail located within the Ocala National Forest, the southernmost national forest in the continental United States.
 The trail takes hikers through a landscape that represents several of the distinct ecosystems found within the nearly 390,000-acre forest, including pine flatwoods, sand pine scrub, and the swamp environments that give the trail its name.
 For hikers seeking a wilderness experience within reasonable driving distance of Ocala, the Bear Swamp Trail offers an opportunity to immerse themselves in a natural environment that has remained largely unchanged for generations.